ash-shar/Long-Tail-GAN/README.md

 model_name:      Name by which model is saved (Default = "LT_GAN")
 ```

+### Base Recommender

+The repo uses [VAE-CF](https://arxiv.org/abs/1802.05814) as the base recommender (generator in our architecture) by default.
+You can also provide your own recommender (or other recommenders) as input.
+Follow the below instructions:

+1. Create a python class of your recommender.
+You can use [VAECF class](Codes/Base_Recommender/MultiVAE.py) as a reference.
+2. Write a wrapper function for your recommender class in the [generator.py](Codes/generator.py) file.
+The function should take path to the dataset folder as input, irrespective of its usage.
+Eg., for Askubuntu dataset, it will take path to the [Askubuntu folder](Dataset/Askubuntu) as input.
+The function should return the following: object to the defined class, probability distribution over the set of items (recommender's output), loss function of the recommender, parameters of the recommender to learn, and hyperparamters used by the recommender.
+Again, refer the wrapper function of VAE-CF defined in the code.
+3. In the [train.py](Codes/train.py) file, import the wrapper function of your recommender instead of generator_VAECF (line 21).
+4. If the set of hyperparameters of your recommender are similar to VAE-CF, then no more change would be needed.
+Otherwise, you might need to take care of them in the code, especially if some of them are updated over training iterations (like annealing).

 ### Train

 For training the model, run the following command: